Understanding RSEI Results

 - More information on getting RSEI results from EasyRSEI and RSEI Geographic Microdata

 - Other sources for environmental information

 - Tips on how RSEI should be used and some helpful examples

-RSEI produces different kinds of metrics (RSEI Score, RSEI Hazard, toxicity-weighted concentration) at different levels of aggregation (facility, chemical, industry sector, state, etc.).
+RSEI produces different kinds of metrics (RSEI Score, RSEI Hazard, toxicity-weighted concentration) at different levels of aggregation (chemical, facility, industry sector, geography, etc.).

-RSEI Score is the most commonly used metric and can be found in applications like EasyRSEI and Envirofacts, along with RSEI Modeled Hazard.
-Toxicity-weighted concentrations, along with RSEI Scores, are provided in the RSEI Geographic Microdata for air and water.
+RSEI Score is the most commonly used metric and can be found in applications like EasyRSEI and Envirofacts, along with RSEI Hazard.
+Toxicity-weighted concentrations, along with RSEI Scores, are also provided in the RSEI Geographic Microdata results.

 What is a RSEI Score?